orcodeep/CSAPP/labs/cache/README.md

 - array’s first element is at offset 23 inside that block.

-- So the first 9 bytes of the array are in block `0`, and the next 32 bytes spill into the next block.
+- So the first 9 bytes of the array are in block `0`, and the next 32 bytes would spill into the next block.

-So for a matrix of `ints`:
+So for a matrix of `ints` if array's offset = 23 inside that block:
 <pre>
  Array element	Byte range	 Fits in block 0?
 --------------- ------------ ------------------